 zsh is pretty outdated and shouldn’t be used.
 We’re going to install our own version of

 zsh instead, using a tool called Homebrew.
-This version will be easier to maintain and works much better with the rest of your software.
+That version will be easier to maintain and works much better with the rest of your software.
 Thus you should know how to use Homebrew before you continue reading.
-If you don’t know what Homebrew is, I covered it in-depth in a previous blog post.
+In case you don’t know what Homebrew is, I covered it in-depth in a previous blog post.
 Go read that post first and come back here afterward.

 Once you’ve installed Homebrew, you can install the most recent version of

 Next, we’re going to install Oh-My-Zsh, a great framework for

 zsh that really simplifies the configuration and also includes a couple of cool themes for the prompt.

 Before you can actually start using this newly installed version of